chisui/dakka/thesis/main.md

 Different implementations of `ActorContext` might want to use different data types to refer to Actors.
 Since we do not provide a way for the user to create references themselves we do not have to expose the implementation of these references.

-The most obvious way to achieve this is to associate a given `ActorContext` implementation with a specific reference type.
+The most obvious way to create implementation specific data types is to associate a given `ActorContext` implementation with a specific reference type.
 This can be done using an additional type variable on the class, a type family or a data family.
-Here the data family seems the best choice since it's injective.
+Here the data family seems the best choice to represent implementation specific reference data types since it's injective.
 The injectivity allows us to not only know the reference type from from an `ActorContext` implementation but also the other way round.

 ```haskell